 That's still not what we'd call affordable, of course; the real price will depend on whatever trade-in deals Samsung and local carriers offer.

 Another rumor points to three Samsung foldables arriving in the second half of 2022: the Z Flip 4, Z Fold 4, and a third foldable codenamed "Diamond" that could have a "scrolling screen" or rollable design.
-In theory, Samsung will announce all three phones during a summer Unpacked event.
+In theory, Samsung will announce all three phones during the summer Unpacked event.
+But we haven't seen any other evidence of this Diamond model, so don't hold your breath.

 Back in February, our first major Galaxy Z Fold 4 leak suggested the phone would have a built-in S Pen slot, which indicated the phone would get thicker to accommodate it.
 The Z Fold 3 had nowhere to put its S Pen unless you bought a case with a silo, making it easy to lose.